Yoshiki Yamashita

-Yoshiki Yamashita (山下 芳生, Yamashita Yoshiki) is a Japanese politician who serves as a member of the House of Councillors in the Diet (national legislature), representing the Japan Communist Party.
+Yoshiki Yamashita (山下 芳生, Yamashita Yoshiki) is a Japanese politician who served as a member of the House of Councillors in the Diet (national legislature), representing the Japanese Communist Party.
 A native of Kagawa Prefecture and graduate of Tottori University, he was elected to the House of Councillors for the first time in 1995 after running unsuccessfully in 1992.
 He lost the seat in the 2001 re-election and then ran unsuccessfully for the House of Representatives in 2003 and 2005.
 In 2007, he was elected to the House of Councillors for the second time.
 He is known for his left-wing radicalism.